The Killing (film): Production

 While playing chess in Washington Square, Kubrick met producer James B. Harris, who had sold his film distribution company and was looking for a new young talent.
 Harris considered Kubrick "the most intelligent, most creative person [he had] ever come in contact with", and the two formed the Harris-Kubrick Pictures Corporation in 1955.
 Harris purchased the rights to Lionel White's novel Clean Break for $10,000, beating United Artists, which was interested in the film as a vehicle for Frank Sinatra.
 At Kubrick's suggestion they hired hardboiled fiction novelist Jim Thompson to write the script.
 On screen, Kubrick is credited with the screenplay, and Thompson for "dialogue", although Thompson did the majority of the scriptwriting work.

 United Artists told the pair that it would help finance the picture if Harris and Kubrick could find a high-profile actor to star.
 They signed Sterling Hayden, who agreed to accept $40,000.
 But Hayden was not a big enough star for UA, which wound up providing only $200,000 for the film; Harris financed the rest using $80,000 of his own money and a $50,000 loan from his father.
 The film was the first of three on which Harris and Kubrick collaborated as producer and director over less than ten years.
 Working titles for the film were Clean Break and Bed of Fear.
 It was the last feature film completely filmed by Kubrick in the United States (interiors for Spartacus were shot on Universal's Hollywood sound stages, but its battle exteriors were shot in Spain).

 Three members of the cast—Hayden, Ted de Corsia, and Timothy Carey—had appeared together the previous year in the low-budget noir film Crime Wave.
 The art director, Ruth Sobotka, was Kubrick's wife at the time.
 Kubrick and Harris moved from New York to L.A. to shoot the picture, and Kubrick went unpaid during the shooting, surviving on loans from Harris.
 In addition to Hayden, Kubrick cast actors from films noirs he liked, such as Carey, de Corsia, Elisha Cook Jr. and Marie Windsor.
 He chose former professional wrestler and old chess friend Kola Kwariani to play an aging, chess-playing grappler.
-The Hollywood cinematographers' union told Kubrick that he could not be both director and cinematographer, so veteran cinematographer Lucien Ballard was hired to shoot the picture.
-He and Kubrick often clashed.
-On one occasion Kubrick favored a long tracking shot, with the camera close to the actors with a 25mm wide-angle lens to provide slight distortion of the image, but Ballard moved it further away and began using a 50mm lens.
-Kubrick sternly ordered him to put the camera back or he would be fired.
+The Hollywood cinematographers' union told Kubrick that he could not be both director and cinematographer, so veteran cinematographer Lucien Ballard was hired; he and Kubrick often clashed over camera placement and technical details.